Team Size Policy

 Shenandoah Shark registration will open first to returning Shark swim families and Shenandoah residents, regardless of prior team participation, on Feb.
 13, at 8 a.m.
 It will end at on Feb.
 26. Early registration is strongly suggested.

-The age group cap function will NOT be activated during pre-registration.
-If the cap is met during pre-registration, there will be no further registrations allowed in that age group during regular registration.
+If the age group cap is met during pre-registration, there will be no further registrations allowed in that age group during regular registration.

 If an age group's cap is met, parents may elect to place their swimmer(s) on a waiting list.

 The board will manage the waiting list, with the preference of all siblings within a family are able to join the team.
 If a returning swim family registers after early registration, their swimmer(s) may be put on a waiting list.
-The board will use the following policy to address the waiting list once registration closes on March 20:
+The board will use the following policy to address the waiting list once registration closes.

 - Priority 1: Siblings of returning team members currently registered for the current season.